Video Production for Social Media – The Playbook

 A framework for planning and producing effective social-first video.

-Almost every project we work on includes at least some outputs for sharing on social media.
+We make video content for a wide range of brands and organisations, and almost every project we work on includes outputs for sharing on social media.
 So we’ve spent a lot of time making and adapting content for sharing on social platforms, some of it more successful than others.

 There are thousands of articles and accounts that claim to hold the secret recipe for successful social video content.
 This page is not a how-to guide, and that’s because we don’t believe a single recipe for guaranteed success with social video exists.

-Instead, the information here is an attempt to collate a set of non-prescriptive thinking points for approaching social-first content, based on what we’ve learned from making it for a range of brands and organisations and analysing other campaigns.
-We’ve made it as a reference point that we can return to when developing ideas and strategies for clients (and if we’re already working together, we may have pointed you here during pre-production).
-But we also hope it is useful for anyone else that comes across it.
+Instead, the information here is an attempt to pull together a framework for thinking about making social-first video content, based on what we’ve learned from making it for a range of brands and organisations, and analysing other campaigns.
 We’re always learning, and audiences and platforms are always changing, so we’ll be updating this page periodically as our thinking on this evolves.

 And, contrary to what some people might tell you, there is no cookie cutter approach to making successful social-first content.
 Different things will work for different brands and organisations.
 Why?
 Firstly, because their audiences are different and social media is a fundamentally audience-driven thing.
 But also because “success” will (and should) mean different things to different brands and organisations.

-What is the goal?
-What is the measure of success?
+What is the goal and how will you measure success?

 This is a really important question, and one that often doesn’t get the consideration that it should.
 What are you trying to achieve for your brand?
 And what would success look like for your brand?